awsdocs/elb-gateway-load-balancers-user-guide/doc_source/gateway-load-balancers.md

 ## Network maximum transmission unit \(MTU\)<a name="mtu"></a>

 The maximum transmission unit \(MTU\) is the size of the largest data packet that can be transmitted through the network\.
 The Gateway Load Balancer interface MTU supports packets up to 8,500 bytes\.
+Packets with a size larger than 8500 bytes that arrive at the Gateway Load Balancer interface are dropped\.

 A Gateway Load Balancer encapsulates IP traffic with a GENEVE header and forwards it to the appliance\.
 The GENEVE encapsulation process adds 64 bytes to the original packet\.
 Therefore, to support packets up to 8,500 bytes, ensure that the MTU setting of your appliance supports packets of at least 8,564 bytes\.

 Gateway Load Balancers do not support IP fragmentation\.
+Additionally, Gateway Load Balancers do not generate ICMP message "Destination Unreachable: fragmentation needed and DF set"\.
+Due to this, Path MTU Discovery \(PMTUD\) is not supported\.

 ## Deletion protection<a name="deletion-protection"></a>